project-ncl/pnc/README.md

 If you want to use a different (external) config file location you can define a path to it with `-Dpnc-config-file=/path/to/pnc-config.json`.

 Remote tests are defined by class name *RemoteTest.java<br />
-To run remote test use `ḿvn clean install -DremoteTest=true`
+To run remote test use `mvn clean install -DremoteTest=true`

 Integration tests are placed in module "integrations-tests" to run them use `-Pintegration-test`.

-To run remote and integration tests combine both commands `ḿvn clean install -DremoteTest=true -Pintegration-test`.
+To run remote and integration tests combine both commands `mvn clean install -DremoteTest=true -Pintegration-test`.

 Main Modules